Protect Your Business: Essential Security Measures You Should Take

 Data encryption

 Encryption scrambles your data, turning it into a code that can only be deciphered with an encryption key.
-It means that even if a hacker manages to breach your data and obtain sensitive information without the encryption key, it’s worthless to them.
+It means that even if a hacker breaches your data and obtains sensitive information without the encryption key, that information is worthless to them.

 Secure password policies